Massachusetts Electricity Deregulation: Complete 2026 Guide - article hero image

 Check first bill for new rate

 Two main utilities serve Massachusetts.
-Where you live determines which one sends you bills.
+Where you live determines which one.

-Eversource covers eastern Massachusetts.
-That's Greater Boston, Cape Cod, the South Shore.
-They also serve parts of western Massachusetts around Springfield.
+Eversource: Eastern Massachusetts—Greater Boston, Cape Cod, South Shore.
+Also parts of western MA around Springfield.

 Each utility sets its own Basic Service rate, changing every six months.
-Your utility also determines delivery rates and which suppliers serve your area.
-You can't pick your utility, but you can pick your supplier.
+You can't pick your utility.
+You can pick your supplier.

-Important exception: municipal utilities like Holyoke Gas & Electric or Braintree Electric Light aren't deregulated.
-If you're served by a muni, you can't switch suppliers.
-Check your bill to confirm which utility serves you.
+Important: Municipal utilities like Holyoke Gas & Electric or Braintree Electric Light aren't deregulated.
+If you're served by a muni, you can't switch.
+Check your bill.

 Renewable Energy Options in Massachusetts